Robert-McGinley/de4dot-Installer/README.md

 An installable package for the [de4dot](https://www.github.com/0xd4d/de4dot) .NET deobfuscator for Windows.
 Binary version of [de4dot](https://www.github.com/0xd4d/de4dot) & dnlib compiled under *Visual Studio 2013*.

+***Please see the [Issues section](https://github.com/Robert-McGinley/de4dot-Installer/issues) to weigh-in on future developments of this project!*** I need input from you!

 I intend to keep the installer(s) up to date with de4dot releases and perhaps even provide builds from the *master* branch from time-to-time.
 Currently the installer is created with *Caphyon Advanced Installer*; However I intend to migrate to a pure WIX installer at some point.

 The installer supports *Windows XP* and greater as long as a minimum of *.NET 2.0* is installed. ***Whether de4dot will work on older platforms or not has not been tested, nor will it be.
 YMMV.***